-Coaches Education Requirements: ALL coaches who are paid and volunteer at the high school and middle school level are required to have the following courses completed prior to the start of their season.
-A VHSL - approved course in principles of coaching, VHSL local/state component, Sport First Aid and approved concussion in sports course (concussion education is yearly requirement).
+Coaches Education Requirements: ALL coaches who are paid and volunteer at the high school and middle school level are required to have the following completed prior to the start of their season.
+A VHSL - approved course in principles of coaching, VHSL local/state component, Sport First Aid, Nationally Recognized CPR/AED/First Aid certification, NPS Coach Mental Health Education (biannually) and approved concussion in sports course (annually).